 From 4 South East Asian countries people in Taiwan — Indonesian, Thai, Filipino, and Vietnamese, I find Vietnamese to have the best command in Chinese.
 Some Vietnamese words also sound like those in Chinese or Taiwanese.
 Many Taiwanese men married Vietnamese women, making Vietnamese a language worth learning in Taiwan and very useful because you can easily find Vietnamese anywhere, such as in Vietnamese restaurants.

-|My Vietnamese book (and yes, that's in Chinese)|
+|My Vietnamese book (and yes, that's in Chinese)

-I find reading Vietnamese alphabet easy, since it is written in Latin alphabet, however, some letters are not pronounced the same with English.
+I find reading Vietnamese alphabet easy, since it is written in the Latin alphabet, however, some letters are not pronounced the same with English.
 The tones are written above the letters, so you can easily know how to pronounce.
-This is different from Chinese, which even the native speaker won't be able to pronounce the Chinese character if he/ she hasn't learnt to read it before.
+This is different from Chinese, which even the native speaker won't be able to pronounce the Chinese character if he/ she hasn't learned to read it before.
 This is because the phonetic and tone are not written, so you need to memorize that a Chinese character is read in a certain way.

 There is a Burmese area located in the capital city of Taiwan, Taipei city, where you can find many Burmese restaurants, shops, and Burmese people who you can practice Burmese with.
 Almost all of the written materials, such as menus and announcements, are written in both Chinese and Burmese.